dinesh13p/dinesh13p/README.md

 - 💡 Passionate about **solving real-world problems** with technology

 🔹 **Achievements:**
+- 🫧 Made a website of Marvel Studios as project of 1st sem training (HTML, css, Bootstrap)
 - 🏆 **First Runner-up** in a **Robo Car Race** organized by Nepathya IoT & Robotics Union
 - 🔬 Completed first-phase IoT & Robotics training.
 (Made a **smart dustbin** project)